utopia-foss/utopia/doc/getting_started/tutorial.rst

   $ utopia run ForestFire ~/utopia_cfgs/ForestFire/test/run.yml --sweep --plots-cfg ~/utopia_cfgs/ForestFire/test/plots.yml

-Now, go check the resulting plot.
-What does it look like?
+Go and check the resulting plot.What does it look like?

-To learn more about parameter sweeps, have a look at :ref:`run_parameter_sweeps`.
+To learn more about parameter sweeps, take a look at :ref:`run_parameter_sweeps`.

 .. note::

-  In general, if you want your plot to be integrated into the *Utopia* model-specific plots, you can add the plot function to a suitable file within the directory ``utopia/python/model_plots/ForestFire``.
+  In general, if you want your plot to be integrated into the Utopia model-specific plots, you can add the plot function to a suitable file within the directory ``utopia/python/model_plots/ForestFire``.
   However, this should only be done if the plot actually makes sense to have.
   For the ``ensemble_averaged_mean_state`` this probably is not the case.

-  You could be wondering why this plot is not within the *Utopia* default plots.
+  You could be wondering why this plot is not already among the default plots.
-  Just ask yourself: Is it really necessary to do multiple realizations of the ForestFire model with just different random number seeds and average them?
-  The answer is no because this system is ergodic.
+  The answer is that doing multiple realizations of the ForestFire model with just different random number seeds and averaging them makes little sense, because this system is ergodic.

-  So, always think about what you want to implement and whether it makes sense to do it or not. :)

 Closing Remarks
 ---------------
 What did you learn?
 ^^^^^^^^^^^^^^^^^^^
-Hopefully, you can answer this question by yourself. 🙂

-Your learned the basics of:
+You learned the basics of:

-- how to run any implemented model in *Utopia*,
+- how to run any implemented model in Utopia,
-- how *Utopia* is structured,
+- how Utopia is structured,
-- what *Utopia* is capable of doing (at least the fundamental aspects),
+- the fundamental aspects of what Utopia is capable of doing (but this was really just the tip of the iceberg),
 - how to plot the generated data conveniently, and
-- how to do parameter sweeps and plot them.
+- how to perform and plot parameter sweeps.

-Summed up, you learned how to use the *Utopia* tool and the concepts that can be applied to all other models.
+In short, you learned how to use tools and concepts that can be applied to all other models in Utopia.

 How to continue from here?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^
-The skills you learned in this tutorial are general enough that you can apply them to any model, following the philosophy: If you know how to boil water to cook some pasta you also know how to cook rice.
+The skills you learned in this tutorial are general enough that you can apply them to any model, following the philosophy: if you know how to cook pasta, you also know how to cook rice.
-Of course, you will need to adjust some parameters.
+Of course, some adjustments will always need to be made.

-So, just play around with different models and explore the world of chaotic, complex, and evolving systems. 🗺 ️
+A good idea is to just play around with different models and explore the world of chaotic, complex, and evolving systems. 🗺

-And, perhaps you even want to write your own *Utopia* model.
-To that end you should work with the features given by GitLab.
+Perhaps you may even want to write your own Utopia model.
+To that end you should work with the features provided by GitLab.
-If you have never heard of GitLab or worked with it and you don't know what a ``master`` nor a *branch* is and even less what is meant by *committing* or *merging*, continue with the :ref:`dev_workflow` guide.
+If you have never heard of GitLab or Github, or worked with git-based version control, and you don't know what a ``master`` or a *branch* is, and even less what is meant by *committing* or *merging*, continue with the :ref:`dev_workflow` guide.

-After mastering that guide, a good starting point for the actual implementation of your own model is the :ref:`impl_step_by_step` ...
+After mastering that guide, acutally implementing your own model is described in the :ref:`impl_step_by_step`.

 What if I have more questions?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Look if you can find some useful ...
+Look if you can find some useful information ...

 - ... elsewhere in :ref:`this documentation <welcome>` (try the search function),
 - ... questions and answers in the :ref:`backend FAQ <faq_core>` or :ref:`frontend FAQ <faq_frontend>`, or